ioi-2017/site-admin/README.md

 ### `TaskRunSet`
  Execution of a single command on a set of nodes, for example "locking the keyboards of all contestants"

+### `Desk`
+ A wooden desk! usually with a node attached to it and with locations for visualization purposes.

+### `Contestant`
+ Single person participating in the contest, assigned to a desk and node, having information like name and country.

+### `Node`
+ A node is a single pc with ip address.

 ## Development